lunar-labs/Lunar-Beta/README.md

 # Lunar Beta Discord Bot

-An beta development version of the [Lunar](https://github.com/lunar-labs/Lunar-Bot) Discord Bot.
+This is a beta development version of the [Lunar](https://github.com/lunar-labs/Lunar-Bot) Discord Bot.

 ## Warning